Rabbi Hara Person

 Rabbi Person is also the co-author of Stories of Heaven and Earth: Bible Heroes in Contemporary Children’s Literature and as well as co-editor of That You May Live Long: Caring for Your Aging Parents, Caring for Yourself, and Editor of The Mitzvah of Healing.
 Her essays and poems have been published in various anthologies and journals, including Bridges: A Jewish Feminist Journal, upstreet, Encyclopedia of Jewish American Popular Culture, Women and Judaism, The Continuum Encyclopedia of Children’s Literature, and The Women’s Haftarah Commentary.
 Links to her many OpEds are listed below.

-Rabbi Person lives in Brooklyn, NY, and is the mother of two young adults.
+Rabbi Person lives in Brooklyn, New York, and is the mother of two adults.

 Articles by Rabbi Hara Person: